digilink/Docker-P25Reflector/README.md

 If you wish to attach to a bash shell inside the container:

 	docker exec -it <container name> /bin/bash (<container name> is the name or id of the container you created)

+Please note that the P25Reflector dashboard may need some work, it "mostly" works from my limited testing.
+If you spot anything broken please open an issue and/or pull request.

 ## Original README